-1. Introduction. -- We do not have a random sample of village disputes, of disputes that led to ostracism, or even of ostracism cases that led to litigation.
-Consider first data bearing on the actual incidence of ostracism.
-Then turn to the biases that result when the disputing parties choose to transform a dispute into ostracism, and to take that ostracism to court.
+1. Introduction.
+We do not have a random sample of village disputes, of disputes that led to ostracism, or even of ostracism cases that led to litigation.

 2. The incidence of ostracism. -- Measuring the incidence of ostracism is hard.
 If ostracism has different consequences from place to place, one would not expect people to use it similarly everywhere.
-Neither would one expect courts to respond to it similarly.
+Neither would one expect courts to respond similarly.

-Ostracism does indeed have different consequences from place to place.
-It hurts residents in an isolated village more than in an anonymous city.
-It hurts workers in a tightly structured, regulated profession (like physicians) more than it hurts workers with broadly useful skills such as manual labor.
-It hurts merchants who trade on credit within broad networks with high levels of social capital more than it hurts merchants who trade in cash on the spot market.

-And even within a given industry, ostracism can have different consequences from place to place.
-In the 19th century, Japan and U.S. were both overwhelmingly agricultural societies.
+Ostracism hurts villagers more than city dwellers.
+It hurts workers in a tightly structured, regulated profession (e.g., physicians) more than workers with broadly useful skills (e.g., manual laborers).
+It hurts merchants who trade on credit within broad networks with high levels of social capital more than merchants who trade in cash with strangers.
+Even within a given industry, ostracism works differently from place to place.
+In the 19th century, Japan and U.S. were both overwhelmingly agricultural.
 Yet among these farmers, ostracism would have hit Japanese villagers much harder than American villagers.
-Japanese farmers grew rice, and pre-mechanized wet-rice farming was a harshly communal affair (Wittfogel 1957; Haley 2016).
+Japanese farmers grew rice, and pre-mechanized wet-rice farming was a necessarly communal affair (Wittfogel 1957; Haley 2016).
 Without community help, a farmer had no choice but to abandon the industry and move to town.
 Kansas farmers grew wheat.
-They could easily make do (and often did make do) without community help.
+They could easily make do, and often did, without community help.

-Unfortunately, we cannot pretend to know how frequently communities use formal ostracism -- though it does seem relatively infrequent in Japan.
-We know of no studies of its incidence in the U.S. We have a bit more information about Japan, but it does not support any claim that ostracism is widespread.
-The Asahi and Mainichi newspapers (two of the leading national newspapers) include almost no cases of ostracism beyond those discussed in this article (electronic searches, 2020).
+We know of no studies of ostracism’s incidence in the U.S. We have a bit more information about Japan, but it does not support any claim that ostracism is widespread.
+The national Asahi and Mainichi newspapers include almost no cases of ostracism beyond those discussed in this article (electronic searches, 2020).

 Government records include evidence of about 20 instances of ostracism per year (see Table 1).
-Even if he chooses not to file suit, a Japanese who believes that others have infringed his human rights may report the offense to the local office of the Ministry of Justice.
+Even if he chooses not to file suit, someone who believes others have infringed his rights may report the offense to the local office of the Ministry of Justice.
 Officials from the Ministry will then investigate.
-If they believe his rights have been infringed, they may try to help him obtain relief.
-They explain; they negotiate; they mediate; they introduce private or public organizations that might help.
+If they believe his rights have been infringed, they may try to help him.
+They explain, negotiate, mediate, andbring in private organizations that might help.

 [Insert Table 1 about here.]

 In 2018, people reported 19,600 cases of human rights violation to the Ministry (Homu sho 2018).
-Few of these concerned ostracism.
-In Table 1, we give the number specifically of ostracism cases that people reported to the Ministry of Justice human rights offices over the past five years.
-Obviously, we have no reason to think that people reported all cases.
-Subject to that qualification, from 2015 to 2019 they did report about 20 cases each year.
+Few concerned ostracism.
+Table 1 shows the number over a five-year period.
+We have no reason to think all cases were reported.
+Subject to that qualification, from 2015 to 2019 the rate was 20 per year.
 The Ministry does not report details beyond location.
-Disproportionately, these cases do come from northeastern Japan (the Tohoku region), central Japan (the Chubu region), and the areas adjoining the Seto Inland Sea (the Chugoku and Shikoku regions).
+Disproportionately, the cases do come from northeastern Japan (the Tohoku region), central Japan (Chubu), and the areas adjoining the Seto Inland Sea (Chugoku and Shikoku).